 A knife set is often an investment and can last you for many years if properly sharpened and cleaned.
 You should carefully consider your cooking needs and preferences before purchasing a knife set.

-Manufacturers of kitchen knife sets are a competitive lot.
+Makers of kitchen knife sets are a competitive lot.
 For this reason, there is no standard number of pieces you can expect in a knife set.
 Knives come in sets of as few as four and as many as 19.
 Larger knife sets may include a knife block and a tool for sharpening your blades, such as a stone or even an electric honer.

 As you evaluate your options, keep in mind that most kitchen knife sets include the following.